Post-Purchase Experience 2026: 15 Key Statistics

 This is not a prediction.
 It is a regulatory timeline.

-The EU's ESPR framework, which entered into force in July 2024 and is documented in official European Commission implementing regulations, establishes a phased rollout of Digital Product Passport requirements across product categories.
-Textiles are first.
-Electronics follow.
-The trajectory is clear: by 2030, the DPP will be a legal requirement for the vast majority of physical goods sold into the EU market.
-Non-compliant products will not be permitted to be placed on the EU market.
+The EU's ESPR framework, in force since July 2024, establishes a phased rollout of Digital Product Passport requirements across product categories.
+Textiles are first, electronics follow, and by 2030 the DPP will be a legal requirement for the vast majority of physical goods sold in the EU.
+Non-compliant products cannot enter the EU market.

-The scale of this is difficult to overstate.
-The EU is a market of 450 million consumers and one of the world's largest trading blocs.
-The DPP requirement effectively mandates that manufacturers build a connected product infrastructure — digital identities for every unit, machine-readable data carriers, accessible product lifecycle information — or exit the EU market.
+The EU is a market of 450 million consumers.
+The DPP mandate effectively requires manufacturers to build connected product infrastructure — digital identities per unit, machine-readable data carriers, accessible lifecycle information — or exit the EU market entirely.

 What These Numbers Tell Us

 Manufacturers are flying blind after the sale.
-The 92% customer identification gap, the 5% warranty registration rate, the 60% manual engagement rate — these figures all point to the same structural failure.
-The post-purchase relationship that manufacturers assume exists simply does not.
-The customer is a ghost.
-The product is unsupported.
-The data is absent.
+The 92% customer identification gap, the 5% warranty registration rate, the 60% manual disengagement rate — all point to the same structural failure.
+The post-purchase relationship manufacturers assume exists simply does not.
+The customer is invisible, the product unsupported, the data absent.

 The revenue opportunity is enormous.
 A trillion-dollar aftermarket with less than 10% OEM capture.
-Accessory purchase rates that triple with registration.
-Extended warranty revenue that grows 300% at the right moment in the right context.
+Accessory purchase rates tripling with registration.
+Warranty revenue growing 300% at the right moment.
 Support costs deflectable by 60%.
-The commercial case for investing in post-purchase experience is not marginal — it is transformative.
-The manufacturers who close the post-purchase gap are not incrementally improving their margins; they are accessing revenue pools that did not exist in their commercial model before.
+These are not incremental improvements — they are revenue pools absent from most manufacturers' commercial models entirely.

 Regulation is forcing the issue.
-Two-thirds of manufacturers are unaware of DPP requirements they will legally be required to meet within four years.
-Product recall completion rates that hover below 30% will attract increasing regulatory scrutiny as consumer safety expectations rise.
-The compliance imperative is converging with the commercial opportunity — the infrastructure needed to meet ESPR requirements is the same infrastructure that enables customer identification, aftermarket commerce, and connected product support.
+Two-thirds of manufacturers are unaware of DPP requirements due within four years.
+Recall completion rates below 30% will attract growing scrutiny.
+The infrastructure ESPR requires is the same infrastructure enabling customer identification, aftermarket commerce, and connected support.
+Manufacturers who build for both simultaneously hold a structural advantage.

 What To Do About It

-The fifteen statistics above describe a problem.
-The path to solving it is more straightforward than the scale of the challenge might suggest.
+The path to solving the post-purchase gap is more straightforward than the scale suggests.

 Give every product a digital identity.
-A serialised QR code on every unit — GS1 Digital Link compliant, unique per product, not per model — is the foundation.
-It is the mechanism by which everything else becomes possible.
-Without it, none of the other steps have infrastructure to run on.
+A serialised QR code on every unit — GS1 Digital Link compliant, unique per product — is the foundation.
+Without it, nothing else has infrastructure to run on.

 Make registration instant.
-The gap between paper (5%) and digital (40–60%) registration rates is explained almost entirely by friction.
-A QR scan that opens a pre-populated mobile form, completes in under 90 seconds, and immediately delivers value closes that gap.
+The gap between paper (5%) and digital (40–60%) registration is almost entirely friction.
+A QR scan opening a pre-populated form and completing in under 90 seconds closes it.
 Registration rates are a design problem, not a behaviour problem.

 Build the support layer.
-Interactive setup guides, model-specific troubleshooting, AI-assisted product support — delivered via the product scan, available without an app download, contextually aware of the specific product being used.
-This deflects support costs and generates the positive post-purchase experience that drives loyalty and repeat purchase.
+Interactive guides, model-specific troubleshooting, and AI-assisted support — via product scan, no app needed — deflect support costs and drive loyalty.

 Add commerce.
-Compatible accessories, spare parts, consumables, extended warranties — presented at the moments of highest intent, with inventory availability confirmed in real time.
+Accessories, spare parts, consumables, and extended warranties at moments of highest intent.
 The product scan is a commercial channel.
-Treat it as one.

 BrandedMark: The Operating System for Physical Products

 BrandedMark is building the infrastructure that closes the post-purchase gap.
-Every product gets a digital identity.
-Every scan opens a contextual experience — registration, support, commerce, compliance.
-The manufacturer gets the customer data, the support deflection, the aftermarket revenue, and the regulatory compliance, in a single connected platform.
+Every product gets a serialised digital identity.
+Every scan opens a contextual experience: registration, product support, aftermarket commerce, and DPP compliance — in a single connected platform.
+The manufacturer receives customer data, support cost deflection, aftermarket revenue recapture, and regulatory readiness without running four separate programmes.

 Join the waitlist and be among the first manufacturers to give their products a digital life.